emberjs/rfcs/0000-ember-data-partial-record-loading.md

 In some cases an API may omit one of the properties, even if the intent is not to return a partial representation.
-Imagine an API that returns a key-value pairs with an additional info about visibility of them.
+Imagine an API that returns a key-value pairs with an additional `public` field that informs if the value is private or public.
 An example payload could like that:

 ```json
 {